Application assessment

 The pre-approval visit is to ensure the premises are safe and children have a quality learning environment.
 More information is provided to each applicant about what will be inspected when the visit is being arranged.

-The department aims to make a decision on all applications as soon as possible and within 90 days of receipt of a complete application.
-The department strongly encourages applicants to factor in the maximum timeframe in their planning.
+The Commission aims to make a decision on all applications as soon as possible and within 90 days of receipt of a complete application.
+The Commission strongly encourages applicants to factor in the maximum timeframe in their planning.

 An existing service approval can be transferred between 2 approved providers under Division 3 of the National Law.
-However the NSW Regulatory Authority may intervene in a transfer if it determines there are risks as outlined in section 62(1) of the National Law.
+However, the Commission may intervene in a transfer if it determines there are risks as outlined in section 62(1) of the National Law.